Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 > #### The `.default` scope
 >
 > Did you notice the scope here is set to `.default`, as opposed to `User.Read.All`?
 This is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
 Basically, it *bundles* all the permissions in one scope.
-The /.default scope can be used in any OAuth 2.0 flow, but is necessary when using the v2 admin consent endpoint to request application permissions.
+The /.default scope can be used in any OAuth 2.0 flow.
 Read about `scopes` usage at [Scopes and permissions in the Microsoft Identity Platform](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#scopes-and-permissions).

 When redirected to the `/adminconsent` endpoint, the tenant admin will see: